MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 The `props` parameter contains required key-value pairs that define the URL where the dashboard is located and the ID of the `<div>` placeholder where the iFrame containing the dashboard instance will be created.
 It can also contain other optional key-value pairs to customize the UI, features, and authentication.

 Embedding too many pages using the Embedding SDK can lead to performance problems and even browser crashes due to limited browser resources.
-To ensure stable performance, it's recommended to embed the MicroStrategy Library page in no more than 4 to 6 containers.
+To ensure stable performance, it's recommended to embed the Library page in no more than 4 to 6 containers.

 The other similar APIs like `microstrategy.embeddingContexts.embedReportPage(props)` and `microstrategy.embeddingContexts.embedLibraryPage(props)` follow this rule.